 4. East African Business Week

 Another relative newcomer, the weekly East African Business Week won an award for the Best Business Newspaper of the Year in its first year of operation, 2005/6 – not a bad start!
-It has several offices around East Africa, but their Ugandan base is in Kampala and their web presence is at the cleverly named: www.busiweek.com/
+It has several offices in East Africa, but their Ugandan base is in Kampala and their web presence is the cleverly named: www.busiweek.com.

 5. Sunday Vision